Jimmy D. Ross: Post-army activities

 From 2001, Ross was a member of the board of directors of Stanley, Inc., a consulting firm.
 He also served as an executive with the American Red Cross and as a consultant to Cypress International.
 He was a member of the board of directors of VSE Corporation.

 Personal

-Ross married Patricia L. Cox (August 1, 1935 – June 17, 2020) on December 18, 1955 in Arkadelphia, Arkansas while they were both still students in the Education program at Henderson State University.
+Ross married Patricia L. Cox (1 August 1935 – 17 June 2020) on 18 December 1955 in Arkadelphia, Arkansas while they were both still students in the Education program at Henderson State University.
 The couple had four children, six grandchildren and, as of 2020, four great-grandchildren.

 Ross died of cancer in 2012.
-He was interred at Arlington National Cemetery on June 22, 2012.
-His wife was buried next to him on December 1, 2020.
+He was interred at Arlington National Cemetery on 22 June 2012.
+His wife was buried next to him on 1 December 2020.
 A son who died in infancy is also interred with the couple.